daviddhauwe/webs/README.md

 Using above solution on a mobile device, it's almost as fast as the microbrowser app, with all the security included.
 Below, I tried to explain step-by-step how to do this.
 My PLC has ip 192.168.0.10 if your's is different, do not forget to change this!

+If you have an older plc which does not support html5 (only java-applet, like the ILC 170) it is also possible to use html5, as the pages are served by apache.
+Browsing the plc website will no longer work, but it is still reachable with microbrowser.
+If you still want to use the PLC website, you could put the html5 files directly on the Pi and skip the copy step as described below.

 ## What you need

 - a plc with a working webvisit visualisation